Difference-in-Differences with Sample Selection: Empirical Illustrations

 \subsection{NSW Training Program for AFDC Women}

-NSW was a temporary employment program designed to help individuals from disadvantaged populations find stable employment by giving them work experience and counselling in a sheltered environment.
-The program targeted four disadvantaged socio-economic groups, and qualified applicants were randomly assigned to training.
-This application only considers the AFDC sub-sample of women originally studied in \cite{calonico2017women}.
-We apply the proposed approach to account for sample selection arising from unobserved earnings due to unemployment, which may bias results.
+NSW was a temporary employment program implemented in the United States between 1975-1979.
+It was designed to help individuals from disadvantaged populations find stable employment by offering them structured work experience and counselling in a sheltered environment.
+The program targeted four disadvantaged socio-economic groups, with qualified applicants being randomly assigned to training.
+In our empirical analysis, we only consider the AFDC sub-sample of women originally studied in \cite{calonico2017women}, consisting of 1185 individuals out of which 600 received training.
+We apply the proposed approach to account for sample selection arising from unobserved earnings.

-We treat zero earnings as wages not observed due to the inability to find employment.
-In this case, $D=1$ if an individual is assigned to receive training and zero otherwise. $Y_{t}^*(0)$ and $Y_{t}^*(1)$ are potential earnings of an individual and $S_{t}(1)$ and $S_{t}(0)$ are potential indicators for being employed or not.
-Our treatment effect of interest is $ \tau_{OOO}=\mathbbm{E}[Y_{1}^{*}(1)-Y_{1}^{*}(0)|D=1, S_{0}=1, S_{1}(0)=1, S_{1}(1)=1]$ which captures the ATT of training on earnings for the subgroup that is employed irrespective of being a training recipient or not.
+We treat zero earnings as unobserved wages due to individuals' inability to find suitable employment.
+In this case, $D=1$ if an individual is assigned to receive training and zero otherwise. $Y_{t}^\ast(0)$ and $Y_{t}^\ast(1)$ are potential earnings of an individual and $S_{t}(1)$ and $S_{t}(0)$ are potential indicators for being employed or not.
+Our treatment effect of interest, $ \tau_{OOO}=\mathbbm{E}[Y_{1}^{\ast}(1)-Y_{1}^{\ast}(0)|D=1, S_{0}=1, S_{1}(0)=1, S_{1}(1)=1]$, captures the effect of training on earnings for the latent group that is ``always employed''.
+Policy makers often care about this latent group as it reflects the returns to training for workers who would remain employed regardless of training, as they are highly attached to the labor force.
+Many policies aim to improve outcomes among continuously employed participants.
+Therefore, this parameter is informative for evaluating the impact of a program within a committed, consistently engaged population, reflecting an important component of the treatment effect on the intensive margin.
+During the pre-treatment period, 73.3\% of the treated and 74.7\% of the control samples reported zero earnings.
+The follow-up survey indicates 45.0\% of the treated and 46.2\% of the control group individuals reported zero earnings (see Table \ref{unemployment rate}).\footnote{Tables \ref{summary NSW unemployed base} and \ref{summary NSW unemployed follow up} present the covariates used in the analysis along with means for the observed (unobserved) samples for both treatment groups.}